Alan Shepard Becomes First American in Space

 A year after the Soviet Union launched Sputnik into space, the United States created Project Mercury – its first manned space program – in 1958.
-Project Mercury had three specific objectives: One, to orbit a manned spacecraft around Earth.
+Project Mercury had three specific objectives.
+One, to orbit a manned spacecraft around Earth.
 Two, to investigate man’s ability to function in space.
-And three, to recover both man and spacecraft safely.
+And three, to recover both astronaut and spacecraft safely.

 On the morning of May 5, 1961, an estimated 45 million Americans eagerly waited in front of their television sets for the Freedom 7 liftoff, which occurred at 9:34 a.m.
 Within minutes, the craft left Earth’s atmosphere, making Alan Shepard the first American to reach space.

 The Freedom 7 spent 15 minutes, 28 seconds in flight, reaching an altitude of 116.5 miles.
 Shepard’s mission in that short time was to demonstrate control of a vehicle during weightlessness and high G stresses.
 Shepard traveled 302 miles at a speed of 5,134 miles per hour.
 Both spacecraft and astronaut were recovered in excellent condition.
-Most significant were the differences between the earlier flight of Russian cosmonaut Yuri Gagarin and Shepard.
+There were significant differences between the earlier flight of Russian cosmonaut Yuri Gagarin and Shepard.

 The success of this mission was an important milestone in American space exploration.
 It led to one of the world’s greatest space achievements – landing a man on the moon, which occurred just eight years later.